The Role of Mental Health Support in Veterans Suicide Prevention

 The Unique Challenges Faced by Veterans

-Veterans often face a unique set of challenges that can contribute to mental health issues and, in some cases, suicidal thoughts.
-These challenges include:
+Veterans often face a set of challenges that can contribute to mental health issues and increase the risk of suicide:

 The Importance of Mental Health Support